CACI No. 4002. “Gravely Disabled” Explained

 [his/her/nonbinary pronoun] lack of insight into [his/her/nonbinary

-pronoun] mental condition.]
+pronoun] mental health condition.]

 In considering whether [name of respondent] is gravely disabled, you may